You Cannot Wish Debt Away

 First off, I was destined to raise my two step-sons.
 They needed a mother, and that was my purpose for most of those years.

 Now that they’re grown, I’m destined for something else.
 Not sure what that might be.
 But maybe it’s to motivate some other person — a woman who’s wondering if it’s too late to make a difference.
 I plan to show her that she absolutely can.

-And while I don’t yet have a debt-free journey to share, or an inspirational tale of overcoming adversity, I’m in the process of coming into my own.
+And while I don’t yet have a fabulous and inspirational tale of overcoming this adversity — I am in the process of coming into my own.

 Because I’m still stuck in the middle of the hard part.
 With choices, and consequences.
 Self doubt and repercussions.

 I’m just not on the right side of my story yet.
 I haven’t made it to the other side of that mountain.

 But everything wholesome and worthy is floating right there in front of me.

 The enticement of all that life has to offer.

 And the story I’ll be able to tell, once this part of the journey is over.

 So stay with me — Check back in maybe six months or a year from now.
 Then you’ll have your story.